TierTheTora/Lister/README.md

 - **`New List.txt`:** The saved list file.
 - **`Language.txt`:** The file that stores the selected language.
 - **`Lister.exe`:** The executable for the application.

+## Lisence

+This project is licensed under the MIT License - see the [LICENSE](./LICENSE) file for details.